 Welcome to Google Vault!
-This guide will help you quickly get started using Vault to search and export your organization’s data.Get started with search and export
+This guide provides an overview of Vault's eDiscovery features, which you can use to search and export your organization’s Google Workspace data.

 1. Sign in to Vault

-3. Search for Gmail and classic Hangouts messages
+3. Search for data

-- Looking for a specific phrase?
-In many organizations, Gmail contains millions of messages and most of the commonly used words in a given language.
+Find messages with a specific phrase—In many organizations, Gmail contains millions of messages and most of the commonly used words in a given language.
 Try grouping words into phrases with quotation marks, such as "confidential project X".

 Goal Example query Find all messages sent to or from an external domain This query returns all messages exchanged with the external domain, regardless of sender:

 (from:solarmora.com OR to:solarmora.com)

 Find only chat messages This query returns chat messages and excludes email messages:

 Find some words but exclude others This query returns invite and invitational, but not invitation nor invited:

 (invit* -invitation -invited)

 Find words that are near each other in a message This query returns “don’t ever distribute” but excludes “don’t think we should distribute”.
 Use any number from 1 to 50.

 ("don't AROUND 3 distribute")

 Exclude deleted messages with a user-applied label This query excludes all deleted messages that have had the “travel” label applied by the user:

 -(label:^deleted AND label:travel)

 Find specific types of attachments This query returns all messages with PDF attachments:

 Exclude messages that have been quarantined.
 This query excludes messages in admin quarantine:

 5. Save your search query

 6. Export and analyze